hendricmartens/ble_environment_detection_on_embedded_devices/README.md

 I will clean it up till mid next week.

-Contains: \n
+Contains: <br>
--the detection algorithm to run on nRF52840 (which includes the algorithm to collect data samples)\n -and notebook to build and train the neural network (alternative running in google colab: https://colab.research.google.com/drive/1yisS1fo_dQ5WeFZsvQQ41gMlBqhGM532?usp=sharing)\n
+-the detection algorithm to run on nRF52840 (which includes the algorithm to collect data samples)<br>
+-and notebook to build and train the neural network (alternative running in google colab: https://colab.research.google.com/drive/1yisS1fo_dQ5WeFZsvQQ41gMlBqhGM532?usp=sharing)<br>
 -the data used for training, testing and evaluation